timhall/dotfiles/README.md

-# haacked dotfiles
+# timhall dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.

-They're so personal I copied much of them from https://github.com/holman/dotfiles/edit/master/README.md including the approach to install them.
+They're so personal I copied much of them from https://github.com/haacked/dotfiles / https://github.com/holman/dotfiles including the approach to install them.

 ## Install